Calanques National Park: History

-In 1923, the Comité de défense des Calanques was established with the aim of preventing industry development at En-Vau.
+In 1923, the Comité de défense des Calanques was established with the aim of preventing industrial development at En-Vau.
 In 1999, the groupement d'intérêt public (GIP) des Calanques was founded to prepare the creation of a national park.
 Eleven years later, the GIP presented its first draft for a national park; the third draft was approved in 2011.
 On 18 April 2012, Prime Minister François Fillon signed the decree establishing Calanques National Park.